 Beginning in 2011, the Medicare and Medicaid EHR Incentive Programs were established to encourage eligible professionals and eligible hospitals to adopt, implement, upgrade (AIU), and demonstrate meaningful use of certified EHR technology.
-The EHR Incentive Program is complex in requiring physicians to meet varied and more difficult stages as they progress through the multiyear program.
-TMA encourages physicians to tap into our available resources to make wise decisions regarding EMR selection and implementation.
+The EHR Incentive Program is now only available for Medicaid participants.

 INSTRUCTION GUIDE: Medicaid EHR Incentive Program

-*Note: In 2017, for all new and returning participants, the EHR reporting period is a minimum of any continuous 90 days between January 1 and December 31, 2017.
+*Note: In 2018 the EHR reporting period is a minimum of any continuous 90 days between January 1 and December 31, 2018.

 CLINICAL SUMMARY:Required Information for Meaningful Use (Action, 2011)